-The Group recorded an exchange loss of \$249,944, an exchange gain \$88,721 and \$156,641 for the years ended December 31, 2013, 2014 and 2015, respectively, as a component of other loss, net.
+The Group recorded an exchange gain \$88,721, \$156,641 and \$64,650 for the years ended December 31, 2014, 2015 and 2016, respectively, as a component of other income, net.

-(s) Government subsidies
+(t) Government subsidies

 Government subsidies include cash subsidies received by the Company's subsidiaries in the PRC from local governments.
 These subsidies are generally provided as incentives for conducting business in certain local districts and are typically granted based on the amount of value-added tax, business tax, and income tax payment generated by the Group in certain local districts.
 Such subsidies allow the Group full discretion in utilizing the funds and are used by the Group for general corporate purpose.
 The local governments have final discretion as to the amount of cash subsidies.
-Cash subsidies of \$599,894, \$2,525,496 and \$3,567,965 were included in other operating income for the years ended December 31, 2013, 2014 and 2015, respectively.
+Cash subsidies of \$2,525,496, \$3,567,965 and \$4,586,746 were included in other operating income for the years ended December 31, 2014, 2015 and 2016, respectively.
 Subsidies are recognized when cash is received and when all the conditions for their receipt have been satisfied.

-(t) Concentration of credit risk
+(u) Concentration of credit risk